People's Movement Party: History

 On 12 July 2016, Traian Băsescu announced that the National Union for the Progress of Romania (UNPR) would merge with PMP on 20 July 2016.
 Subsequently, the union between the two parties failed and PMP lost several representatives both in the Senate and in the Chamber of Deputies.

 In the 2020 legislative election, due to poor presence at the polling stations (33.30%) caused by the coronavirus pandemic, the party failed to earn 5% of the public vote and thereby failed to enter parliament.
-The episode was controversial to say at least as the party was very close to the threshold and had zero votes in several polling stations in which they had party representatives whose votes were nowhere to be found.
+The episode was controversial to say the least as the party was very close to the threshold and had zero votes in several polling stations in which they had party representatives whose votes were nowhere to be found.
 As a result, the party contested the results and demanded recounting the votes in as many as 1,090 polling stations.
 Nonetheless, this demand was ultimately refused by the Central Electoral Bureau (Biroul Electoral Central, BEC).
 This failure led the party president, Eugen Tomac, to resign from the party's leadership.

 After a party congress held on 7 March 2021, Cristian Diaconescu was elected the new president and designated the party's candidate for the forthcoming 2024 Romanian presidential election.
 On 19 February 2022, Eugen Tomac returned to the presidency of the party.

+On 14 December 2023, Save Romania Union (USR), Force of the Right (FD) and the People's Movement Party officially announced the creation of a right-leaning electoral alliance to contest in the 2024 elections.
+On 18 December, the alliance was formally named as United Right Alliance (ADU).
+In the 2024 European Parliament election, the party's MEP Eugen Tomac was re-elected and subsequently joined Renew Europe group together with USR MEPs.

 Ideology

-When it was founded, the party identified itself as Christian democratic, conservative, and economic liberal.
+When it was founded January 2014, the party identified itself as conservative and economic liberal.

 However, in the later years, the party became more traditionalist.
 Nowadays, it opposes the immigration of foreigners into EU (especially of Muslims), Marxism, socialism, globalisation, and same-sex marriage.
+It has been described as right-wing populist and a supporter of Romanian–Moldovan unionism, and is positioned from centre-right to right-wing.